 When I crank up the brightness on the back LCD, it is sharp and easy to read, even in direct sunshine.

-With the help of the 3-inch flipping LED, which allowed me pleasant shooting by turning itself to a 180 degree, I could frame from most angles, even vertically at acute angles.
+With the help of the 3-inch flipping LED, which allowed me pleasant shooting by turning itself to 180 degrees, I could frame from most angles, even vertically, at acute angles.

 The battery life is outstanding when shooting stills through the viewfinder, and I never needed to use a second battery, even on lengthy day sports events.